 - National Association of Social Workers (NASW) Member

-Ana has more than 11 years of experience providing mental health and addiction treatment services in outpatient settings and community programs.
+Ana has more than 12 years of experience providing mental health and addiction treatment services in outpatient settings and community programs.
 She is skilled in working with individuals who have experienced trauma and children as young as four years.
 She uses a compassionate, strength-based approach to empower clients to move toward greater health, effectiveness, and life satisfaction.
-Ana enjoys time with family, friends and pets, beach days at Lake Superior and hiking in the woods, fashion design, and reading.
+Ana enjoys time with family, friends and her dog, hiking in the woods, and beach days at Lake Superior.